Cybercrime: Multifactor authentication fatigue

 Consider implementing least privilege.

 Least privilege places highly sensitive information like HR records and financial data under restricted access.
 With it enacted, only one or two people in an entire organization have the credential access to pull up certain information like bank account numbers.
-This means hackers can only get what they want by targeting a specific person, not just anyone.
+This means hackers can only get what they want by targeting a specific person, not just any employee.

 FAQ on MFA fatigue